ezzatron/mysql-ad-hoc/README.md

 - Doesn't use any networking, only local socket access is allowed.
 - User permissions are ignored, no permission granting is necessary.
+- Skips as much unnecessary stuff as possible.
 - Socket located at `[path]/mysql.sock`.
 - PID file located at `[path]/mysql.pid`.
 - Error log located at `[path]/mysql.err`.